Logo

 - Retirees who don't need the special features of a group plan continue to switch from group to individual plans -- increasing the average cost of care of the group plans.

 - A group plan may be better for your specific situation -- dependents, pre-existing conditions, or medications.
-While there are government specifications for open-market Medicare Advantage and Supplemental policies, employer plans do not have to match those specifications.
+While there are government specifications for open-market Medicare Advantage and Supplement plans, employer plans do not have to match those specifications.

 b.
 The pool of insured people.